 I have been ruminating ever since on that idiom of genial agreement.
 It is one of those useful phrases that oil social conversation.
 I am intrigued by its difference from "There you go."
 That means something different "all done," "all set," "transaction completed," "be on your way now."

-"There you go" is one of a family of phrases "Right you are," "You said it," "You've got it," "You're telling me" all meaning some shade of "You're right," "I agree."
-Each phrase, though, is slightly different in what it conveys an echo of an earlier decade or level of gentility.
+"There you go" is one of a family of phrases "Right you are," "You said it," "You've got it," "You're telling me" all meaning some shade of "You're right," "I agree.

 To a sensitive ear, they are not interchangeable.
 "Tell me about it," though superficially expressing agreement, gives voice to a decidedly different mood.
 It carries a weary sense of grievance, a flavor of bitterness "Why presume to tell me what I already know more about than you do?"